Zombie Ants? Fungal Horror manipulates its host and eats it alive, from inside!

-To microbes, this is a story of determination and ingenuity - but telling it as a scary story seems to be fun for the giants this time of year!
+To us microbes, it's not really scary, this is a story of determination and ingenuity - but telling it as a scary story seems to be fun for the giants this time of year!

-Every year around this time, the humans try to dress up like monsters and other characters, trying to pretend for a short time to be something else, silly right?
+Every Halloween, the Giants try to dress up like monsters and other characters and pretend to be something else for a while.
+Silly right?
 Even stranger is that they eat lots of candy, sending their offspring out into the night to beg for candy from strangers - talk about scary!

 But gather round, I want to tell you a story about an unfortunate ant, Annie, and how she became a zombie that did the bidding of a microbial host, who used her body and left her in a horrific death grip.
 This is a story you will not soon forget!